 Greenhouse Gas Emissions Reporting

 In 2023, the Council commissioned a study to refine and update our greenhouse gas emissions baseline as part of the Council’s Climate Change Strategy.
 This report provides the most accurate data possible against which to monitor decarbonisation actions and progress against targets in pursuit of operational Carbon Net Zero by 2030 and borough-wide Carbon Net Zero by 2050.
-We are currently working to finalise the details within the report which will be added to this page upon completion.
+This is available below with an overview of the greenhouse gas emissions from the Council for 2019/20 to 2021/22 available in section 4 from pages 19 to 27.

 Climate Change Update Report

 The Climate Change team take a report to Corporate Management Committee every six months which provides Runnymede councillors with an update on climate and sustainability initiatives happening across the Council.
-The most recent update report was delivered at Corporate Management Committee on 18 April 2024, and is available from pages 43-95 of the agenda reports pack.
+The most recent update report was delivered at Corporate Management Committee on 10 April 2025 and the contents of this report are available in the PDF documents below:

 Home Energy Conservation Act Report